partrickJhonson/beef/Module-Creation.md

 end
 ```

-### Bind a raw HTTP response to a given URI
+### Bind a Raw HTTP Response to a Specified URI

-You can bind a raw HTTP response (headers and body) to a given URI in order to use it from the hooked browser :
+You can bind a raw HTTP response (headers and body) to a defined URI in order to use it from the hooked browser:

 ```ruby
   def pre_send